ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export-extra-content/index.md

 Note the following:

-- You can use select fields at the top to switch the value of `prependContent` and `appendContent`.
+- You can check and uncheck the checkboxes to add extra content before and after the grid via the `prependContent` and `appendContent` properties.
     - With `prependContent=ExcelCell[][]` or `appendContent=ExcelCell[][]`, custom content will be inserted containing commas and quotes.
 These commas and quotes will be visible when opened in Excel because they have been escaped properly.

 <grid-example title='Excel Export - Custom Header and Footer' name='excel-export-prepend-append' type='generated' options='{ "enterprise": true, "exampleHeight": 815 }'></grid-example>